tobbik/lua-t/docs/Loop.rst

   .. code:: lua

-   Loop = require't.Loop'
    l = Loop(123)
    f = io.open('/etc/passwd', 'r')
    p = function(fl) print( fl:read('*all') ) end
    l:addHandle( f, 'r', p, f )
+   -- stdin:1: Error adding descriptor to set (Operation not permitted)

-The error message say that the operation is not permitted but that is just the kernel telling that the operation is not imported.
-That is dependent on the file type.
-The following code for example works just fine:
+The error message says that the operation is not permitted but that is just the kernel telling that the operation is really not supported.
+That behaviour is dependent on the file type and implementation.
+The following code for example works just fine with ``epoll`` becuase ``//dev/random`` is more than just a file:

   .. code:: lua

-   Loop = require't.Loop'
    l = Loop(123)
    f = io.open('/dev/random', 'r')
    p = function(fl) print( fl:read(45) ); l:stop() end